Esri/calcite-design-system/packages/calcite-components/src/components/input-time-zone/readme.md

 # calcite-input-time-zone

-For complete usage and implementation guidance for `calcite-input-time-zone`, refer to the [documentation page](https://developers.arcgis.com/calcite-design-system/components/input-time-zone/).
+For comprehensive guidance on using and implementing `calcite-input-time-zone`, refer to the [documentation page](https://developers.arcgis.com/calcite-design-system/components/input-time-zone/).

 <!-- Auto Generated Below -->